tobiasbriones/blog/mathswe/tsd/oss/github/initializing-the-texsydo-github-organization-2024-09-04/index.md

 start producing Texsydo with its coming MVPs, Web, and FX.
 As a fun fact, I initially used Photopea to draw, but it's Texsydo FX, the one that will engineer mathematical art.

+## New Projects

+As I've recently introduced, the first projects, Texsydo Web and FX, are ready to be featured in the Texsydo space as the first MVPs.
+Given their current prototype stage, I just have to progressively migrate their code from the throw-away branch to the actual repository.

+Texsydo FX is the fastest to turn into a product as its prototype is only about 3 files of code.
+Conversely, Texsydo Web is quite complex, and I've written its prototype for over a year according to needs.

+The Texsydo FX and Web prototypes will make it to the first Texsydo MVPs and the next MathSwe products.